Recommendations & Conclusions

 While the calculation method is well-founded, the authors recognised the need for good compartment fire temperature histories, good estimates for convective and radiative heat transfer parameters and, most importantly, a good estimation of glass tensile strength at the time of breakage.
 While still not perfect substantial improvements have been made in the modeling of simple compartment fire histories and the determination of heat transfer parameters.
 But predicting glass tensile strength remains problematic.
 It is recommended that a conservative value of 40 MPa is adopted for practical application.

+Of course cracking does not always result in window failure and the glass fallout problem has yet to be addressed.
 For many fire problems a first approximation to window failure is when gas temperatures in the compartment reach approximately 300°C. Given that many design fires are based on exponential fire growth and the difficulty of accurately predicting glass properties this approach is likely to be sufficiently accurate for many purposes providing conservatism is exercised.

 Where specific glazing integrity or insulation is required specialised glazing or active protection may be required.
 There are numerous systems available that offer enhanced fire performance compared with standard window glazing.